-Ma nagement Issue Objectives and Performance Targets Me ans of achievement of objectives lanner of assessment of erformance 1.
-Maintain and grow tourism and events uses Core Objectives: GCU (a) (b) / Park (a) (b) (c) Plan of Management Objectives: (i) (ii) (v) (vi) (vii) (ix) Performance Targets: Increase visitation rates to the area Increase the number of events undertaken within or adjoining the Precinct 1.
-2. 3.
-Maintenance of current facilities prior to new development by Council Development of new facilities that meet user requirements and in accordance with the intent of the landscape master plans Provision of event specific infrastructure to facilitate future use opportunities in NATA Oval • Tourism data for the area Number of events held within or adjoining the Precinct Water and electricity services provided for event purposes within NATA Oval 2.
-Maintain and grow formal sporting use Core Objectives: GCU (a) (b) / Park (a) (b) (c) Plan of Management Objectives: (i) (iii) (iv) (vi) (vii) (viii) (ix) Performance Targets: Increase number / membership of sporting groups training / playing at the Bill Smyth Oval Reserve 1.
-2. 3.
-Maintenance of current facilities prior to any new development by Council Development of new facilities, including second field at Bill Smyth Oval (subject to approvals), that meet user requirements and are in accordance with the intent of the landscape master plan Leisure Centre activities are reviewed in • Number of user groups that utilise the Precinct Membership of sporting organisations Number of sporting events / classes held per annum Increase the range of offerings and number of users of the Leisure Centre Swimming Centre remains a viable facility for Council Increase number of sporting user groups utilising the Precinct as a whole 4. conjunction with the Swimming Centre and opportunities identified to increase use over time
+Management Objective Performance Targets tions - means of achieving objectives Manner of assessment of performance 1.
+Maintain and grow tourism and events uses Increase visitation rates to the area Increase the number of events underta within or adjoining the Precinct В. Maintenance of current facilities prior to new development by Council Development of new facilities that meet user requirements and in accordance with the intent of the landscape master plans provided for event purposes C. Provision of event specific infrastructure to facilitate future use opportunities in and around NATA Oval within NATA Oval 2.
+Maintain and grow formal sporting use groups training / playing at the Bill Smyth Oval Reserve B. ii.
+Increase the range of offerings and number of users of the Leisure Centre iii.
+Swimming Centre remains a viable facility • Maintenance of current facilities prior to any new development by Council i.
+Number of user groups that utilise the Precinct Development of new facilities, including second field at Bill Smyth Oval (subject to approvals), that meet user requirements and are in accordance with the intent of the landscape master plan ii.
+Membership of sporting organisationsiii.
+Number of sporting events / classes held per annum C. Leisure Centre activities are reviewed in conjunction with the Swimming Centre and opportunities identified to increase use over time 5.2222.12.2.
+F 2.
+2.1.1. g D. NATA Oval remains suitable for dog training and dog off-leash use